telerik/fiddler-everywhere-docs/get-started/quickstart-macos.md

 1. On the next screen, choose whether you want to become a trial user or purchase a subscription plan by selecting either the **Start Free Trial** or the **BUY NOW** link.
 For the purposes of this tutorial, you'll become a trial user by selecting the **Start Free Trial** option.
 You are all set to start using the full-scale functionalities Fiddler Everywhere delivers.

-## Trusting the Root Certificate
+## Styling the Tool

+Now let's add more elegance to Fiddler Everywhere and change its default Light theme with the Dark one&mdash;just go to the **Themes** menu, select the Dark theme, and click **Save**.
+That's it!

+## Capturing Secure Traffic

+Fiddler Everywhere can capture all HTTP and HTTPS traffic between your computer and the Internet from virtually any application that supports a system proxy.

-Now you can track non-secure HTTP traffic with Fiddler Everywhere.
-To be able to handle HTTPS traffic, however, you'll have to install a trust certificate.
+However, by default, you can only track non-secure HTTP system traffic with Fiddler Everywhere.
+Therefore, to enable the capturing of HTTPS system traffic, you'll have to install and trust the Fiddler root certificate.

 1. Start Fiddler Everywhere and go to **Settings** > **HTTPS**.
 Click the **Trust Root Certificate** button.